jhughes1010/weather/README.md

 This is a dev area for working the deep sleep integration on the opengreenenergy weatherstation on instructables.com https://www.instructables.com/Solar-Powered-WiFi-Weather-Station-V30/

-##Still trying to debug my 3.3V operation issues.
-It works well using 5V USB power

 ## MCU will wake for 3 reasons:

 1. [![Generic badge](https://img.shields.io/badge/BOOT-OK-blue.svg)](https://shields.io/)Initial power on - When device powers on, MCU will briefly connect to the WiFi to get current time.